Vibe Coding

 Applications

-Throwaway Scripts: One-off data migrations, analysis scripts, and temporary tooling benefit from vibe coding’s velocity.
-Since the code has no maintenance burden, formal specifications are unnecessary overhead.
+- Throwaway Scripts — One-off data migrations, analysis scripts, and temporary tooling with no maintenance burden.

-Learning and Exploration: When experimenting with new APIs, frameworks, or architectural patterns, vibe coding provides immediate feedback.
-The goal is understanding, not production-ready code.
+- Learning and Exploration — Experimenting with new APIs, frameworks, or architectural patterns for immediate feedback.

 ASDLC Usage

-In ASDLC, vibe coding is recognized as a legitimate operational mode for bounded contexts (exploration, prototyping, throwaway code).
-However, for production systems, ASDLC mandates a transition to deterministic development.
+In ASDLC, vibe coding is a legitimate operational mode for bounded contexts (exploration, prototyping, throwaway code).
+For production systems, ASDLC mandates a transition to deterministic development:

 - Vibe coding is steering (probabilistic guidance via prompts)